 Why we love this recipe

 This Blueberry Compote is so quick and easy to put together - and such a versatile recipe too.
-Just like my Mixed Berry Compote, it can be used as a breakfast topping like pancakes, waffles or french toast, be poured over cheesecakes and cakes or simply served over a bowl of yogurt or granola.
+Just like my Mixed Berry Compote and Pear Compote, it can be used as a breakfast topping like pancakes, waffles or french toast, be poured over cheesecakes and cakes or simply served over a bowl of yogurt or granola.

 I love that this berry topping combines a thick blueberry sauce with soft cooked fruits.
 It has the delicious flavour of fresh blueberries as well as a great texture.
 And you can also simply blend it to turn it into a delicious Blueberry Coulis!